-- They are easy to install, particularly the Sage Metering insertion models, which simply requires a weldolet to accept the Sage isolation valve assembly, and there is no cutting into the pipe to insert spool sections.
+- They are easy to install, particularly the Sage Metering insertion models, which simply require a weldolet to accept the Sage isolation valve assembly.
+There is no cutting into the pipe to insert spool sections.

 - Thermal mass flow meters offer extraordinary repeatability and reproducibility with negligible maintenance over a broad flow range.

 - Some thermal mass flow meters, like the Sage Metering Paramount and Prime, offer a simple calibration verification routine to reassure the user that the meter is performing accurately without removing the flow meter from the installation.

 - They are economical, mainly since they eliminate the cost and installation of ancillary temperature and pressure transmitters.

 What are the Disadvantages of Thermal Mass Flow Meters?